Oneflow-Inc/oneflow/README.md

 - Update cmake

-  It is needed only if cmake installed does not support downloading .tgz file from URL with https protocol.
-Skip this step, just go back here to reinstall cmake if you encountered a downloading error while building the third-parties.
+  It is needed only if CMake installed does not support downloading .tgz file from URL with https protocol.
+Skip this step, just go back here to reinstall CMake if you encountered a downloading error while building the third-parties.

   Download cmake(>=3.7) from [here](https://cmake.org/download/) , configure and install it by the following command: